hwdsl2/docker-ipsec-vpn-server/README.md

 ## Configure and use IKEv2 VPN

-*Read this in other languages: [English](https://github.com/hwdsl2/docker-ipsec-vpn-server/blob/master/README.md#configure-and-use-ikev2-vpn), [简体中文](https://github.com/hwdsl2/docker-ipsec-vpn-server/blob/master/README-zh.md#配置并使用-ikev2-vpn).*
+*Read this in other languages: [English](https://github.com/hwdsl2/docker-ipsec-vpn-server/blob/master/README.md#configure-and-use-ikev2-vpn), [简体中文](https://github.com/hwdsl2/docker-ipsec-vpn-server/blob/master/README-zh.md#配置并使用-ikev2-vpn).
+Have a suggestion? <a href="https://blog.ls20.com/vpnfeedback" target="_blank">Submit feedback</a>.*

 Using this Docker image, advanced users can configure and use IKEv2.
 This mode has improvements over IPsec/L2TP and IPsec/XAuth ("Cisco IPsec"), and does not require an IPsec PSK, username or password.
 Read more [here](https://github.com/hwdsl2/setup-ipsec-vpn/blob/master/docs/ikev2-howto.md).